mat888/showcase.github.io/python/Travelling Salesman/outside-perimeter.md

 The `candidates` dictionary helps with another crucial edge case which might be easy to overlook.
 What happens when two or more points share the same radian, and that radian is the smallest possible (meaning it determines the next point).
 The answer here is that each point in the dict is associated with its distance from the pivot point, and if the dict remains unreset by a smaller radian remaining in the unchecked list, then each point is connected in order of distance as a straight line.

+The central data structure to be aware of here is the dictionary of points with the `key` being the `dist`ance from the `start_point` and the `value` being the `point`.
+This allows for multiple points with the same angle from the `start_point` to be sorted by distance and connected in order.

 To generalize the code, all candidates singular or in multiplicity are piped through the dictionary.

 ```py